verrazzano/docs/content/en/docs/reference/migration.md

 - Use `spec.components.verrazzano.overrides` instead of `spec.components.verrazzano.installArgs`.
 - Use `spec.components.authProxy.overrides` instead of `spec.components.authProxy.kubernetes`.

-## Multicluster

-Some of the multicluster wrappers APIs, which are part of `clusters.verrazzano.io/v1alpha1`, are deprecated and will be removed in Verrazzano v2.0.0.
-The APIs that will be removed are:

-- MultiClusterComponent - Should be replaced with a `core.oam/dev/v1alpha2` Component resource.
-- MultiClusterConfigMap - Should be replaced with a `core.oam/dev/v1alpha2` Component resource.
-- MultiClusterSecret - Should be replaced with a Kubernetes Secret and referenced in the `spec.secrets` of a MultiClusterApplicationConfiguration resource.

 #### Co-installing previous Verrazzano versions

 After installing Verrazzano version 1.4.0 or later, and not uninstalling it _before_ installing versions of Verrazzano prior to 1.4.0, will result in the following error: